allebb/conductor/README.md

 Requirements
 ------------
-Conductor is developed and tested on the Ubuntu Server LTS releases (12.04 and 14.04) in future I may support other distributions too and I always welcome 'merge' requests from other members of the community too if they wish to contribute configuration changes/updates to the existing project source code!
+Conductor is developed, tested and supported on the Ubuntu Server LTS releases (16.04, 14.04 and 12.04) in future I may support other distributions too and I always welcome 'merge' requests from other members of the community too if they wish to contribute configuration changes/updates to the existing project source code!

 FreeBSD 10.1 support is currently in BETA!
 (Requires ``bash``, ``sudo`` and ``wget`` to be installed if you wish to use the automated installer script!)